Introducing The Craft of Journalism

 |June 22, 2015 - July 10, 2015||3||M-F 9A-3P||Open||Tracy Breton||10098|

 This course is designed to introduce students to the craft of journalism.
-Students will learn to report stories, how to conduct interviews and become close observers of everyday life.
+Students will learn to report stories, how to conduct interviews, and to become close observers of everyday life.
 Students will become stronger writers, rid their writing of clutter, and learn what it takes to become a good reporter.

-This course teaches news writing as a thought process, a set of skills and a vital function in a democracy.
-Students will learn how to think as a journalist, weighing news values, making decisions on the importance of facts and how to use them to tell a compelling story.
+This course teaches news writing as a thought process, a set of skills, and a vital function in a democracy.
+Students will learn how to think as a journalist, weighing news values and making decisions on the importance of facts and how to use them to tell a compelling story.
 They will learn effective interviewing techniques, how to ask the right questions to get information, and how to navigate through ethical dilemmas that reporters face in their jobs.
 We'll be working throughout the course on finding the heart of stories and telling them clearly, without wasting words.
-In this course, students will also learn the responsibilities and challenges of the only profession --"the press" -- specifically protected by the First Amendment.
+In this course, students will also learn the responsibilities and challenges of the only profession""the press""specifically protected by the First Amendment.
 There will also be field trips to Providence City Hall and the state Superior Court where students will learn how to use public records to get information for stories.
 Students who succeed in this course are strong writers who often go on to write for their high school or college newspapers.

 Aims & Objectives of the course include:

 • Spot the news"the importance, the significance, the effect"in a sizable amount of information.

 • Gather basic information for a news story, knowing the key questions to ask based on what the reader needs to know.